Please modify the filters.

 Line 3 Replacement Program (Canada)

-- Installation of 55 new remotely operated valves
+- The installation of 55 new remotely operated valves is essentially complete;

-- Construction of three new oil storage tanks at the Hardisty Terminal in Alberta (total capacity of approximately 150,000 cubic metres), and;
+- Facilities work is nearing completion (18 new pump stations and associated infrastructure, as well as three new oil storage tanks at the Hardisty Terminal with capacity of approximately 150,000 cubic metres); and

 As part of the L3RP, the existing Line 3 pipeline will be decommissioned—and Enbridge will be remain responsible for the decommissioned line.